Free Flights with Miles

 Spontaneous Escapes.
 They also sometimes offer 50% miles redemption

-discount for all flights but it is becoming increasingly rare (Last
+discount for all flights but it is extremely rare (Last happened

-happened in May 2015) ever since they hold regular monthly redemption
+in May 2015) ever since they hold regular monthly redemption promotion

 Spontaneous Escapes.
 Nevertheless 30% miles redemption discount